Abdication of Bảo Đại: Ceremony

 Around 50,000 people attended the ceremony held on 30 August 1945, the ceremony itself was held outside of the Meridian Gate, the main gate to the Imperial City, located within the citadel of Huế.
 The Meridian Gate was chosen because it is the venue for the most important political events of the Nguyễn dynasty such as the coronation ceremony of a new Emperor (lễ lên ngôi), the awarding of doctorates to high achieving mandarins, the Lunar New Year celebration (Tết Nguyên Đán), the reception of the ambassador of neighbouring countries, Etc.

-During the ceremony Emperor Bảo Đại was dressed his imperial costume (Hoàng bào) and worse a yellow turban.
+During the ceremony Emperor Bảo Đại was dressed in his imperial costume (Hoàng bào) and wore a yellow turban.

 According to his memoirs, Bảo Đại read the proclamation while the audience was in complete silence.
 According to him everyone present at the ceremony was shocked.
 He watched the top audience and said that all of them had expressions of great amazement.
 The men and women present were all bewildered.
 He stated that the proclamation of his abdication proclamation was like a bolt of lightning hitting them across their heads causing them to instantly freeze.
 In contrast Trần Huy Liệu claimed in his memoirs that the crowd was cheering in excitement.

 As a part of his official abdication, Emperor Bảo Đại personally gave his regalia to representatives of the government of the Democratic Republic of Vietnam in ceremony.
 In this ceremony he handed over the Hoàng Đế chi bảo (皇帝之寶) seal weighing around 10 kilograms and the jade-encrusted silver sword (An dân bảo kiếm, known as the "Sword of the State") to the Communist government.
 The passing of the ceremonial seal and sword had been seen as symbolically "passing the Mandate of Heaven over to the government of the Democratic Republic of Vietnam".